 It may be effective when the person doing the spraying is in the room with the cat.
 The cat may associate that person – and it could be the cat’s owner – with something nasty i.e. a punishment which is being sprayed with water which prevents them from doing something which displeases their owner.
 If it happens like that then the cat’s behavior is being altered through fear of their owner.
 Do people want their cat to be frightened of them?
 Clearly a lot of people don’t mind as long as the cat does what they want them to do.

-In reponse to that prospect, Dr. Pippa Elliott says that one way around your cat becoming fearful of you is to spray your cat while they are not watching you so they cannot link the punishment with the person.
+In response to that prospect, Dr. Pippa Elliott says that one way around your cat becoming fearful of you is to spray your cat while they are not watching you so they cannot link the punishment with the person.
+They think it is divine intervention.
 This is a way around the problem but I’m not sure it works and secondly the author is missing the moral aspect of this form of discipline.
 As Jackson Galaxy so correctly says, “it is emblematic of our species’ long-standing belief that we can bend our animals to our will”.

 Many people believe in this lopsided relationship.
 But I for one believe that we should live with our domestic cats on an equal footing as much as we can.
 We need to respect their behaviour and we certainly shouldn’t try to mould them to our will.
 Perhaps I am being an impractical purist but I’ve lived with cats this way all my life and it’s worked perfectly well.
 It is about respect and acceptance; a style of relationship which works in human-to-human relationships very well too.